Plant Industry Bureau Laboratory

 Current Topics

-In addition to providing diagnostic services, the lab carries out surveys targeted at specific exotic pathogens and nematodes identified as national or state priority plant pests of concern.
+In addition to providing diagnostic services, the lab carries out surveys targeted at specific exotic pests and pathogens identified as national or state priority plant pests of concern.
 Below are the summaries of recent survey projects.

 New State Records